TYPES OF ASSISTANCE

 - Discussing ways that our agency, as well as other organizations and social service agencies, can help individuals live better and fuller lives;

-- Directing or referring to other organizations and social service agencies that are outside of the financial arena that can provide needed help.
+- Directing or referring to other organizations and social service agencies that are outside of the representative payee arena that can provide needed help.

 Frequently Asked Questions